fairDataSociety/FIPs/text/fdp-roadmap.md

 Thereby, starting a dApp development will be more appealing than developing a web2 application, because
 - new business-model/market which is flexible,
-- commonly used data-structures provide interface between applications, and dApps have a huge advantage at start with the available public data.
+- commonly used data-structures provide interface between applications, and dApps have a huge advantage at start with the available public data;
 - there is no single point of failure,
 - automatic scaling,
 - serverless,
-- it is DDoS resiliante,
+- it is DDoS resiliant,
 - cheaper to maintain than a cloud environment,
 - and censorship-resistant.